DimSumDev/replication/cdc/chcclp/README.md

 ### Using CHCCLP
 > [!NOTE]
-> CHCCLP command can be run interactively, batch with script, or imbedded with Java.
+> CHCCLP command can be run interactively, batch with script, or imbedded in Java.
 > Run `chcclp` (windows) or `./chcclp` linux frm the bin directory of the Access server or  Management Console machine

 ```sh